nsaranga/cricketstats/README.md

 ## To Do:
 - Clean up stats independent of checks with stats dependent on checks.
 - Command-line wrapper
-- Reverse look up of teams and players by stats.
-- Arbitrary Keyword Arguments for function?
-- Expected runs model? basically sum of weighted average of runs per ball * average innings length. something along th lines of pythagorean thing.
+- Expected runs model?
+Basically sum of weighted average of runs per ball * average innings length.
+Something along the lines of pythagorean thing.
 - Index more things?, so they can serve as lists for seeing what teams there are in a comp.
 Venues by country also put in checks when values are null.
 - Let us know all the possibilities we can expect within result method for plotting (ie. loc?)
 - Arguments via a dict? dicts should be defined in a separate file